infinitymdm/cs5783project/ieee/main.typ

 )

 = Introduction
+Diffusion models generate meaningful data from random noise through a process of sequential denoising.
+Such models are trained by taking initial data and "noising" it until it resembles white noise.
+The model learns the reverse path: how to denoise a random input until it resembles an item from the training dataset.
+Such models are very large, with millions or billions of parameters, and require many GPU-days to train @ho2020denoising.

+Latent diffusion models differ from diffusion probabilistic models in that they operate on the latent space representation of trained inputs instead of pixel space.
+This means that, compared to diffusion probabilistic models, latent diffusion models can learn a much better understanding of the training data with an autoencoder network of the same size.
+These models still take a long time to train, but produce similar results to diffusion probabilistic models with shorter training time
+@ldm.

+State-of-the-art models (in image synthesis as well as other tasks) often reduce training time through transfer learning @pan2010survey.
+In this process, a pre-trained model is fine-tuned on a particular task through additional training steps @model-soups.
+However, several other methods have been considered for transferring learned capabilities from one model to another.
+Recent research has demonstrated that merging the parameters from an ensemble of finely tuned models can produce improved performance on target tasks @model-soups, @matena2021merging.
+Multiple techniques for merging paramaters have been evaluated, including weighted averages @matena2021merging, uniform averages, and greedy algorithms @model-soups.

+In this paper, we apply a uniform average merging strategy to a finely-tuned ensemble of latent diffusion models.

 == Paper Overview

 = Background

 == Related Works
 In recent years, generative models for image synthesis have become a popular topic of research.
 Prior to the publication of @ldm, denoising diffusion probabilistic models @ho2020denoising provided state-of-the-art image synthesis quality, albeit with much higher training times.
 Other competitors in the space included generative adversarial networks (GANs) such as @brock2018large, variational autoencoders (VAEs) as in @child2020very, and autoregressive models such as
-@chen2020generative
+@chen2020generative.

-Since the publication of @ldm, incredible advances in the field of noise-to-data generation.
-In
-@esser2024scaling, Esser et. al. apply rectified flow models for improved text-to-image synthesis.
+Since the publication of @ldm, incredible advances in the field of noise-to-data generation have taken place.
+In @esser2024scaling, Esser et. al. apply rectified flow models for improved text-to-image synthesis.
 Their approach results in improved sampling time by reducing the number of steps required to generate a sample, while maintaining the perceived quality of diffusion models.
-Both @ldm and
-@esser2024scaling are improvements on the denoising diffusion probabilistic models introduced in
+Both @ldm and @esser2024scaling are improvements on the denoising diffusion probabilistic models introduced in @ho2020denoising.
-@ho2020denoising.

 == Latent Diffusion
 Latent Diffusion, as described in @ldm, differs from prior state-of-the-art diffusion models by